ITfoxtec/FoxIDs/docs/get-started.md

 The default tracks in a tenant:

-- `master` is the track responsible for access to the tenant and the subsequently tracks.
+- `master` is the environment responsible for access to the tenant and the subsequently tracks.
-The [Control Client](control.md#foxids-control-client) and [Control API](control.md#foxids-control-api) is configured in the `master` track and admin users is added to the `master` track.
+The [Control Client](control.md#foxids-control-client) and [Control API](control.md#foxids-control-api) is configured in the `master` environment and admin users is added to the `master` environment.
-You should normally not add applications in the `master` track.
+You should normally not add applications in the `master` environment.
-- `-` (dash) is the production track holding your organizations production security service
+- `-` (dash) is the production environment holding your organizations production security service
-- `test` is a track meant for testing.
+- `test` is a environment meant for testing.
 You probably need more tracks for dev, test QA etc.

 You can add and delete tracks as you wish including deleting the default `-` (dash) and `test` tasks.

 ## 2) Run the first application
-You can e.g. start by configuring the first application in the `test` track, add [test user(s)](get-started.md#add-test-users) and login.
+You can e.g. start by configuring the first application in the `test` environment, add [test user(s)](get-started.md#add-test-users) and login.

 You can either configure [your own application](get-started.md#configure-your-own-application) or configure the samples and run a [sample application](get-started.md#sample-application).

 > Add a test user to be able to login!

 ### Add test user(s)
-Select the `test` track and go to the `Users` tab to create a test user(s).
+Select the `test` environment and go to the `Users` tab to create a test user(s).

 ![Test user](images/get-started-test-user.png)